 Historically, there have been many single women who have faithfully served as missionaries on Lutheran Brethren International Mission’s Africa fields.
 These women served primarily in specific roles as LBIM partnered with our African sister Churches in their development.
 LBIM continues to value the role that single women can have on our Chad field for the

-In March the Church of the Lutheran Brethren Council of Directors approved a plan to call Kay Asche as our next missionary to the women and children of the Bagirmi in Chad.
-To learn more about the strategy visit: www.clba.org/sending-single-women God’s Call to the Bagirmi I first sensed God’s call to go to the Bagirmi people
+In March the Church of the Lutheran Brethren Council of Directors approved a plan to call Kay Asche as our next missionary to the women and children of an unreached people group in Chad.
+To learn more about the strategy visit: www.clba.org/sending-single-women God’s Call to Chad I first sensed God’s call to go to the unreached people in Chad while

 There’s a couple who live in the environs of Bergen, Norway.
 Anders and Anne Elisabeth.
 Last fall, they came to see Ruth and me at our home in Menomonie, Wisconsin.
 A couple of years previous, they had come to our house in Fergus Falls, Minnesota for an evening with Hillcrest Lutheran Academy faculty.
 Elisabeth is